CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/script-box.md

 ![scriptboxes4.png](../../images/cloud-application-manager/scriptboxes4.png)

-Now we overwrote the original value of the GREETING variable from the Hello World box.
-To go back to its original value, we can click the trash can icon to the right of the pencil icon.
+We have overwritten the original value of the GREETING variable from the Hello World box.
+To go back to its original value, we can click the trash can icon at the right of the pencil icon.

 **Note:** You can quickly tell which variables values are overridden because they change from italicized to regular text.